 The overall cluster core is about 40 minutes wide in RA (right ascension), or ~10°, and is elongated somewhat, slanting diagonally at an ~25° angle from the SSE up to the NNW.
 My various statistics apply only to the galaxies I've been able to find in my single 30-second exposure frames of the three fields.
 That is, I haven't used some master list of cluster members, which may contain galaxies or areas on the sky that I'm not observing.

 Galaxies of roughly similar brightness to those in the Virgo Cluster (or brighter) stretch along this general direction for some 50° more all the way up to the cup of the Big Dipper -- and, in the other direction, almost the same distance down to Centaurus.
-The S0 galaxy NGC 4993 (mag 13 1/3, through 2.2 air masses and through less than excellent skies @right), the site of the recent binary neutron star merger/collision producing gravity waves, as well as the accompanying 'kilonova' observed in electromagnetic waves across the spectrum from gamma rays to radio wavelengths, is part of this stream of galaxies across the sky, a little E of Corvus, at about twice the distance of the Virgo Cluster.
+The S0 galaxy NGC 4993 (mag 13 1/3, through 2.2 air masses and through less than excellent skies @right), the site of the recent binary neutron star merger/collision producing gravity waves, as well as the accompanying 'kilonova' observed in electromagnetic waves across the spectrum from gamma rays to radio wavelengths, is part of this stream of galaxies across the sky, a little E of the bottom of Corvus, at about twice the physical distance of the Virgo Cluster.
 My highest numbered NGC galaxy is N4762, so N4993 is not very much further E because of the way the catalog is ordered, but it's some 30° S of the bottom of my South/M49 field.
 This region of sky is so little explored that the sky survey photo of the area shows quite a few uncatalogued galaxies.

 The research of the last several decades has shown that the Milky Way, and the Local Group of Galaxies of which it's a part, is on the outskirts of this Virgo Supercluster of Galaxies, and due to gravity is falling towards it -- but not enough that the expansion of the universe isn't still increasing the distance between us and the cluster to the tune of ~1000 km/sec, or ~2¼ million miles per hour!